-Interested in seeing a real application leveraging Stargate APIs on DataStax Astra?
+Interested in seeing a real application leveraging Stargate APIs on DataStax Astra DB?
 Welcome to BattleStax, an online party game you can enjoy with your friends.
-Battlestax is implemented as a JAMStack app that uses Stargate, Netlify functions, Astra, and GitHub to demonstrate how to build and deploy an application using modern, scalable architectures.
+Battlestax is implemented as a JAMStack app that uses Stargate, Netlify functions, Astra DB, and GitHub to demonstrate how to build and deploy an application using modern, scalable architectures.

 Before we begin